-You know the world of casual dining — say, burgers and Bahama Mamas at Applebee’s, or chicken fingers and Long Island Iced Tea at TGI Friday’s.
-Business Insider quotes the CEO of Buffalo Wild Wings as blaming millennials for the struggles of such chain restaurants.
+We are all familiar with the world of casual dining: say, burgers and Bahama Mamas at Applebee’s.
+Or chicken fingers and Long Island Iced Tea at TGI Friday’s.

 Want to get your motor runnin’ and head out on the highway?
 If so, you’re probably old enough to know the source of those lyrics.